-Blandford Bloodstock is a Bloodstock Agency, Racehorse Management & Stud Farm Consultancy based in Newmarket, England, the historic centre of British Horseracing and Breeding.
+Blandford Bloodstock is a Bloodstock Agency, Racehorse Management & Stud Farm Consultancy based in Newmarket, the historic centre of British Horseracing and Breeding.
 The company deals in every aspect of the Thoroughbred Industry and is regarded all over the world as leader in its field.

 Tom Goff with Richard Brown

 Collins’s friendship with turf pioneers Robert Sangster and John Magnier resulted in huge success with the likes of champions CAERLEON, WOODMAN and top racemare COMMITTED.
-Alongside huge enthusiast Lady Beaverbrook, Collins and training great Dick Hern were involved in treasure trove of stars like Group 1 winners BUSTINO, PETOSKI, MYSTIKO, RELKINO and TERIMON.
+Alongside huge enthusiast Lady Beaverbrook, Collins and training great Dick Hern were involved in a treasure trove of stars like Group 1 winners BUSTINO, PETOSKI, MYSTIKO, RELKINO and TERIMON.

 Collins was claimed by cancer in 2004.
 Since then, the Blandford team has done its very best to emulate Collins’s integrity, work ethic and knowledge of the Thoroughbred Industry.
 It is only because of their attendance at nearly every major auction in Europe and the USA that such a universal knowledge has been acquired and is maintained.

-Robert Sangter with Joss Collins
+Turf pioneer Robert Sangster with Joss Collins

 Other Classic stars include ARCTIC COSMOS, who won the Group 1 St Leger while ELUSIVE KATE, a champion filly purchased as a yearling for $70,000 at Keeneland Sales in the USA, won four Group 1 races in Europe including the Prix Marcel Boussac on Arc Day in Paris and the Falmouth Stakes at Newmarket.